anima-libera/anima-libera.github.io/content/posts/qwy3.md

 - Blocks can be placed and removed (but this is not saved to disk yet).
 - Procedurally generated skybox texture.
 - Threadpool for terrain generation, meshing and skybox texture generation.
-- Dynamic shadows by shadow mapping.
+- Dynamic shadows by cascading shadow mapping.
 - Fog effect (blocks in the distance fading in the skybox).
 - Procedurally generated block textures (see the generator `structures-generated-blocks`).
 - Configurable controls for most controls.